Our JEDI History

 Our department has a long-standing commitment to diversity, equity, and inclusion.

 1998-2002: NIH Working Group on African American English

-In 1998, Dr. Harry Seymour, Chair of the Department of Communication Disorders, was awarded a NIH grant to study African American English.
+In 1998, Dr. Harry Seymour, Chair of the Department of Communication Disorders (now called the Department of Speech, Language, and Hearing Sciences), was awarded a NIH grant to study African American English.
 His work with Co-Investigators Jill DeVilliers, Smith College Department of Psychology and Philosophy and Tom Roeper, UMass Amherst Department of Linguistics contributed to the field of study of African American English and to the creation of the Diagnostic Evaluation of Language Variation (DELV, 2003, 2005, 2018), now published by Ventris Learning.
 Learn More about the Working Group from this video narrated by Dr. Harry Seymour and from the Working Group's archived webpages:

 - Scholarworks page with links to publications and presentations

 - Archived homepage of the Working Group on AAE

 - 1999 Position Statement on African American English

 - 2001 Newsletter from the Working Group in AAE